keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 More generally, algorithms for efficiently controlling the packet flow in the interconnect depending on the communication patterns of applications is essential towards realizing a dynamic and application-aware interconnect.
-In order to develop a generic algorithm that achieves a good performance on a variety of environments, the algorithm must be investigated and evaluated targeting different applications and interconnects.
+In order to develop a generic algorithm that achieves good performance on a variety of environments, the algorithm must be investigated and evaluated targeting different applications and interconnects.
 However, utilizing physical clusters to analyze the performance characteristics of the interconnect is restricted in the following points.
-First, the execution time of real-world HPC applications typically ranges from hours up to days, sometimes even month.
-Second, large-scale deployments of dynamic interconnects that allow execution of highly parallel applications have not be seen yet because research and development of dynamic interconnects are still at their early stage.
+First, the execution time of real-world HPC applications typically ranges from hours up to days, sometimes even months.
+Second, large-scale deployments of dynamic interconnects that allow execution of highly parallel applications have not yet been seen because research and development of dynamic interconnects are still at their early stage.
 Third, network hardware such as switches may not support measuring traffic in the interconnect with enough high frequency and precision